aws-solutions/research-service-workbench-on-aws/solutions/swb-ui/README.md

 ✨  Total time: 250.4s
 ```

-In order to navigate to the deployed application copy Cloudformation output `swb-ui-dev-va.WebsiteURL` with format `<id>.cloudfront.net` into your browser
+To navigate to the website, follow the link provided by `swb-ui-dev-va.WebsiteURL`.

 ## Design system